GIST: Gibbs self-tuning for locally adaptive Hamiltonian Monte Carlo: Abstract

 \section{Abstract}

-We present a novel and flexible framework for localized tuning of Hamiltonian Monte Carlo samplers by sampling the algorithm's tuning parameters conditionally based on the position and momentum at each step.
-For adaptively sampling path lengths, we show that randomized Hamiltonian Monte Carlo, the No-U-Turn Sampler, and the Apogee-to-Apogee Path Sampler all fit within this unified framework as special cases.
-The framework is illustrated with a simple alternative to the No-U-Turn Sampler for locally adapting path lengths.
+We introduce a novel and flexible framework for constructing locally adaptive Hamiltonian Monte Carlo (HMC) samplers by Gibbs sampling the algorithm's tuning parameters conditionally based on the position and momentum at each step.
+For adaptively sampling path lengths, our Gibbs self-tuning (GIST) approach encompasses randomized HMC, multinomial HMC, the No-U-Turn Sampler (NUTS), and the Apogee-to-Apogee Path Sampler as special cases.
+We exemplify the GIST framework with a novel alternative to NUTS for locally adapting path lengths, evaluated with an exact Hamiltonian for a high-dimensional, ill-conditioned Gaussian measure and with the leapfrog integrator for a suite of diverse models.